gyulanemeth/bluefox.email/posts/quick-start-to-bluefox-email.md

 Add the provided records to your domain’s DNS settings to complete the setup.

-Once configured, your emails will be sent from your own domain instead of the BlueFox sandbox domain—making them ready for real-world sending.
+Once configured, your emails will be sent from your own domain instead of the bluefoxemailsandbox.com domain, making them ready for real-world sending.

 ## Step 6: Request Production Access